jonjack/playground/docs/actions.md

 When a request enters your Play application, the internals of the framework do some background work \(ie. create a `Request` object\), and then your application code will be called in order to execute whatever code is necessary to build the response.
 We need some abstraction that serves as this entry point into the application code and Actions are that abstraction.

-As following suggests, Actions are the entry and exit points to your application.
-They are given a `Request` object by the framework, and they must return a `Result` \(the response\) - how that Result gets built is the responsibility of the developer to implement.

 ```scala
                               Your  Play  Application  Code